-Caryologia iis devoted to the publication of original papers, and occasionally of reviews, about plant, animal and human karyological, cytological, cytogenetic, embryological and ultrastructural studies.
-Articles about the structure, the organization and the biological events relating to DNA and chromatin organization in eukaryotic cells are considered.
+Caryologia is devoted to the publication of original papers, and occasionally of reviews, about plant, animal, and human karyological, cytological, cytogenetic, embryological, and ultrastructural studies.
+Articles about the structure, the organization, and the biological events relating to DNA and chromatin organization in eukaryotic cells are considered.
 Caryologia has a strong tradition in plant and animal cytosystematics and in cytotoxicology.
 Bioinformatics articles may be considered, but only if they have an emphasis on the relationship between the nucleus and cytoplasm and/or the structural organization of the eukaryotic cell.
 Articles about other aspects of molecular genetics might be considered if related to the concepts of species boundary, delimitations, and phylogenetic position.

 RIGOROUS PEER REVIEW

-Each submission to Caryologia is an international, peer-reviewed journal which publishes high quality, original research contributions to scientific knowledge.
+Each submission to Caryologia is an international, peer-reviewed journal that publishes high-quality, original research contributions to scientific knowledge.
 All manuscript submissions are subject to initial appraisal by the Editors, and, if found suitable for further consideration, to peer review by independent, anonymous expert referees.

 All peer review is single blind and submission is online.

 OPEN ACCESS POLICY